SHIYIS/shiyis/README.md

 - 👋 Hi, I’m Shiyi.
 - 📊 I’m interested in language and data related technologies and concepts.
-- 🌱 I’m also learning different cloud platforms (mainly focused in GCP).
+- 🌱 I’m also learning different cloud platforms (mainly focused in GCP and AWS).
 - 📧 Write me an email at shiyis@brandeis.edu.

 <!---